Financial Priorities When You're in Debt

 What to Deprioritize Temporarily

 Discretionary subscriptions, dining out, and nonessential shopping pause easily.
-Avoid pausing retirement match contributions—that is guaranteed compensation.
-Delay large purchases even at 0% financing if the payment competes with high-APR balances.
+Avoid pausing retirement match contributions—that is guaranteed compensation often worth 50–100% immediate return.
+Delay large purchases even at 0% financing if the payment competes with high-APR balances and the promo expiration risks a deferred-interest trap.

 Align Priorities With Life Stage